berkeleybop/berkeleybop.github.io/people/justin-reese/index.md

 orcid: https://orcid.org/0000-0002-2170-2250

 ---
 I joined BBOP in April 2019.
 I am a computational biologist with an interest in integrating bioinformatics data to facilitate discovery, especially with respect to human disease.
-I develop software for the Monarch Initiative and other projects.
+I am a lead on the group's new [KG-COVID-19 project](/project/kg-covid-19).
+I also develop software for the Monarch Initiative and other projects.